We’re learning lessons from fables and taking the Kindness Challenge as we work on the the following standards.

 October started off busy with field trip fun and conferences and now we’re excited about learning our new standards for the second quarter.

 Writing– We’re working on informational writing pieces.
 We’ll be researching and taking notes about a topic.
 We’ll use Pebble-Go and Brain Pop Jr. to gather information for a piece about the season of fall.
 We’ll learn how to write in paragraph form and how to indent.
 We’ll use the Social Studies biographies to help us with informational pieces on James Oglethorpe.
 We will continue to use these resources to learn about Mary Musgrove and Tomochichi.
-By clicking on the Cobb Digital Library link or Social Studies Biographies links to the left of this post your child can review what we are learning at home!
+Your child can review what we are learning at home by going to https://cobb.mackinvia.com/

 Language Arts- We’ll use an apostrophe to form contractions and possessive nouns.
 If your child writes down one contraction and possessive noun used within this post and brings it to me, he/she will receive a treat.